Wilhelmine Amalie of Brunswick-Lüneburg: Empress

 Wilhelmine Amalie was described as beautiful but also as religious and serious.
 Her relationship with her husband was initially described as happy, but it soon deteriorated.
-Joseph had a long line of mistresses, both servants and nobles, such as Princess Dorothea Porcia, born Countess von und zu Daun.
-His hunting companion Count Johann Philip von Lamberg provided him with lovers, and he eventually had a long-term relationship with Countess Marianne Pálffy, who became his official mistress.
+Joseph had a long line of mistresses, both servants and nobles, such as Princess Dorothea Porcia (1683-1738), born Countess von und zu Daun.
+His hunting companion Count Johann Philip von Lamberg (1684-1735) provided him with lovers, and he eventually had a long-term relationship with Countess Marianne Pálffy of Erdöd (d.
+1756), eldest daughter of Count János Pálffy, who became his official mistress.
 This was a scandal, as official mistresses had not been a custom at the Austrian court, and both Wilhelmine Amalie and the pope protested.
 Her mother-in-law supported her, scolding Joseph and placed his procurers in prison, but after he became emperor, nothing could be done.
 He had several illegitimate children, but no surviving male heir with his spouse.
 In 1704, Joseph contracted a venereal disease, reportedly from the daughter of a gardener, and passed the disease to his wife.
 Because of the prudishness of the Austrian court, she initially did not know what had happened to her and blamed herself for the infection.
-It has been suggested that this condition was the reason for the failure of the Empress to produce more children after the birth of her second daughter.
+It has been suggested that this condition was the reason for the failure of the empress to produce more children after the birth of her second daughter.
 Without male heirs, a crisis developed in regards to the imperial succession.

 As empress, Wilhelmine Amalie as well as her successor were described as accomplished in music, discretion, modesty and diligence, and was regarded to fulfill her representational role as empress well both within the Spanish court protocol of hunting and balls and amateur theater as well as the religious devotion days of pietas austriaca.
-Joseph did not allow her any political influence what so ever and kept her outside of state affairs as he did his mother and mistress Marianne Pàlffy, but she was described as intelligent and self-sufficient and she established political connections among the ministers, especially her relative Prince Salm, whom she generally supported even when he promoted the interests of the Holy German Empire against Austria.
+Joseph did not allow her any political influence what so ever and kept her outside of state affairs as he did his mother and mistress Marianne Pàlffy, but she was described as intelligent and self-sufficient and she established political connections among the ministers, especially her relative Prince of Salm, whom she generally supported even when he promoted the interests of the Holy German Empire against Austria.
 She is described as an active participator in dynastic intrigue, and assisted in the marriage between her cousin and brother-in-law.
 She worked closely with the Hanoverian envoy to benefit interests of her family the Guelphs.